brimdata/zed/zng/docs/spec.md

 ### Type Grammar

-Given the above textual definitions and the underlying BZNG specification, a grammar describing the textual type encodings is:
+Given the above textual definitions and the underlying ZNG specification, a grammar describing the textual type encodings is:
 ```
 <stype> := bool | byte | int16 | uint16 | int32 | uint32 | int64 | uint64 | float64